Henk Duut: Club

 Duut started his football career at amateur side Transvalia ZW in his hometown Rotterdam before being scouted by Feyenoord.
 He made his professional debut on 13 March 1982 when Feyenoord won 1–2 in Eindhoven against PSV.
-For six seasons Duut was part of the Feyenoord squad and during the 1983–84 season he and his team mates won the double (Eredivisie and KNVB Cup).
+For six seasons Duut was part of the Feyenoord squad and during the 1983–84 season he and his teammates won the double (Eredivisie and KNVB Cup).
 In December 1986, Feyenoord sent Duut on loan to Fortuna Sittard where he finished the season, after which Fortuna Sittard decided to sign Duut and he played another five years for the club based in Limburg.
+He suffered a stroke in 1990 but managed to return to Fortuna's senior squad, only to retire aged 28.

 International

-Duut was a member of the Dutch team at the 1983 FIFA World Youth Championship.
+Duut played 4 games for the Netherlands national under-21 football team and was a member of the Dutch team at the 1983 FIFA World Youth Championship.

 Managerial career

 On 29 April 1992, Duut was said to retire from professional football due to a cerebral hemorrhage.
 Earlier that year, on 7 February, he played his last match with Fortuna Sittard against MVV.
 Duut stayed at Fortuna Sittard and from the start of the following season (1992–93) he became a youth coach at the club, with which he stayed until 1996 to become Bert van Marwijk's assistant.
 Van Marwijk left Fortuna Sittard in 2000 to become the manager at Feyenoord and Duut took over as a manager.
 However, after 13 matches without a win he was taken out of his position.
 Again he became a youth coach at the club, until February 2002 when he joined the Japan-based Omiya Ardija as their manager for a season.
 He then became Pim Verbeek's assistant manager at the Netherlands Antilles national football team.
 In June 2004, he re-joined Feyenoord Rotterdam when the newly appointed manager, Ruud Gullit, asked him to become his assistant.
 After Gullit left, Duut remained in his position when his replacement Erwin Koeman arrived.
 On 11 December 2007, Duut was named as an assistant coach for the Australian national team, the Socceroos.
 He again worked under the newly appointed head coach, Verbeek.

 On 8 April 2010, Duut followed Verbeek to Morocco to become coach of their Olympic squad.
 The team qualified for the Olympic Games in London 2012.
 He was dismissed in 2013 and left for China in 2016 to become coach of the U-19's at Guangzhou Evergrande.
+He later worked for Dewa United in Indonesia and Al-Markhiya in Qatar.

+In 2024 Duut was named head coach of the Roda JC U21s, succeeding Edwin Linssen.